Conorius/EpicGames-FreeGames/README.md

 # EpicGames-Thumbnails
-Thumbnails of the free games on Epic games scaled to 120x160 (Private)
+Thumbnails of the weekly free games on Epic games scaled to 120x160.
+This was created for private use only!
+I do not plan on maintaining it!